Washington County • Daily or annual state park vehicle permit needed

 There are two campgrounds in William O’Brien with 124 sites altogether.
 Riverway Campground is alongside the St. Croix River and Savanna Campground is in the northcentral section of the Park.
 Click here for maps of the campground.

-There are a couple group camps, one near Riverway and the other called Wedge Hill, closer to Savanna.
+There are a couple group camps, as well—one near Riverway and the other called Wedge Hill, closer to Savanna.
 Two walk-in tent sites are next to the Wedge Hill group camp, too.

 Both campgrounds offer flushies and hot showers—yay!
-That’s not a given in state parks.
+That’s not a given in state parks, necessarily.

 What is There to do at William O’Brien?

-If you don’t have your own canoe or kayak, there are rentals available.
-A must-do here.
+If you don’t have your own canoe or kayak, there are rentals available on the weekends.
+You’ll have great paddling on the St. Croix River or on Lake Alice.
 Or if you have a fishing boat, there’s a launch nearby.

 There’s a swimming beach just across the park road from Riverway Campground on Lake Alice.
 It would be a couple-mile bike ride from the Savanna Campground—enough time to get hot and ready for a good swim!